shelljane/lithobench/README.md

 The four models for mask optimization are in lithobench/ilt/.
 The comments in the corresponding code show their performance on all sub-datasets.

+Due to the wierd behaviors of some complex-valued layers on multiple GPUs, it is suggested to run some models on a single GPU, e.g. CFNO, DOINN,etc.

 ## Train and Test a New Model

 lithobench/train.py and lithobench/test.py can train and test user-defined new models.